Attraction 25 / 57

 Musée de Cluny

-The museum houses many notable medieval artifacts, including sculptures from the 7th and 8th century, important manuscripts, gold and ivory pieces, and many antique furnishings.
+The museum houses many notable medieval artifacts, including sculptures from the seventh and eighth century, important manuscripts, gold and ivory pieces, and many antique furnishings.
 The museum also owns a fine collection of tapestries of that era, including “The Lady and the Unicorn”, a series woven in Flanders and made of wool and silk.
 These are often considered among the finest works of art from medieval Europe.

 The Building